-In April, in Grădinița Mea, the thematic week “Green Week” takes place.
-This week the little ones discover the importance of the 3 R’s – Reduce / Reuse / Recycle.
-Children bring different objects that they can reuse: plastic bottles are turned into flower pots, pencil holders, bird food holders, plastic corks become multicolored flowers, and bird boxes are made from milk boxes.
+In April, in Grădinița Mea takes place the thematic week “Green Week”, when the little ones discover the importance of the 3 R’s – Reduce / Reuse / Recycle.
+Children bring different objects that they can reuse: plastic bottles are turned into flower pots, pencil holders, bird food holders, plastic corks become multicoloured flowers, and bird boxes are made from milk boxes.
 The children go out in parks, where they plant trees and take care of different plants and flowers, so they can understand their importance for clean air.
 The main goal of this week is to bring children closer to nature, through ecological actions, in which the stimulation and development of creativity and creative thinking have a main role.
 Children acquire knowledge, attitudes and motivations to act individually and as a team in solving problems related to environmental protection.

 Școala Mea Events

-Now in its ninth edition, Drama Week is a LTSM charity cultural event that runs for four days for students in grades 5-12.
+Now, in its ninth edition, Drama Week is a LTSM charitable cultural event that runs for four days for students in grades 5-12.